 More and more, companies are looking to consolidate their BI & analytics investments into products that can meet multiple use cases.
 This means that one product should be able to act as a data science lab (if I want to look the correlation between one variable and another, for example), as an analytics workbench (where I can go to run tests and get charts), and/or as an information portal (where I can simply log in and consume information) depending on who I am and what I’m trying to accomplish.

 In other words: It’s not enough to offer a product that only benefits IT or one that only spits out pretty charts.
-The table stakes requirements for modern BI platforms are much broader today than they were just a few years ago.
+The table stakes requirements for modern business intelligence platforms are much broader today than they were just a few years ago.

 3. Search-based data discovery is officially mainstream.